slawdan/exconnect/README.md

 exconnect
 ===========

-A auxiliary script for ssh to server.
+A SSH auxiliary script for login to server.

  - quick connect server by tag
  - send password automaticly